-Assessment of Goal: Problem 1 on the calculator part dealt with estimating derivatives and integrals from a table of values; in particular, students were asked to estimate acceleration and position from a table of velocities, which are topics in physics.
-Further, since science students will be making inferences using experimental data, the ability to estimate derivatives and integrals from a table of values will be extremely useful.
-Problem 4 on the calculator part involved differentiation to determine the rate of change of a physical quantity with respect to another physical quantity, which is a topic from physics.
-Also, problem 5 on the calculator part required students to determine either the maximum value of some physical quantity.
+Assessment of Goal: Problem 6 on the calculator part dealt with estimating integrals from a table of values; in particular.
+Since science students will be making inferences using experimental data, the ability to estimate derivatives and integrals from a table of values will be extremely useful.
+Problem 3 on the calculator part involved differentiation to determine the rate of change of a physical quantity with respect to another physical quantity, which is a topic from physics.
+Also, problem 4 on the calculator part required students to determine the minimum value of some physical quantity.
 Though this particular problem did not explicitly bring in physics or chemistry per se, the technique required to solve this problem does occur in solving problems in physics and chemistry, and therefore, students who successfully completed this problem have learned a technique they can use to solve application problems in physics and chemistry.
-Finally, problem 7 on the no calculator part required the student to connect the derivative of a function to the velocity of an object, again an application to physics.

-Assessment of MA 140-01 Final Exam for Spring 2009
+Assessment of MA 140-01 Final Exam for Spring 2010